Home » Merchant Payment Solutions » Forex Merchant Account Solutions: The Evolving Landscape

 1. Prop Trading Firms

-Prop trading (proprietary trading) firms like FTMO and MyForexFunds provide traders with simulated capital.
+Prop trading (proprietary trading) firms such as FTMO provide traders with simulated capital.
 Traders pay for evaluation challenges and keep a profit share if they pass.
-This model avoids direct investment handling and bypasses regulation hurdles.
+This model avoids direct investment handling and bypasses regulation hurdles. (note: some operators have faced regulatory actions in recent years, raising compliance expectations).

 Benefits: